ameliorater/unit-converter/README.md

 # unit-converter

 <p>
 This small program can convert between any two (or four) units!
-Except for the ones that haven't been added to the file or aren't compatible with each other :)
+The program can currently handle conversions such as mi/hr -> m/s, but not things like watts -> J/s (yet).
+The program should be able to convert between any compatible units that have been added to the table.txt file.

-It can take inputs in several formats, including with abbreviations, full unit names, unit names with typos (and plural suffixes), and complex units (like km/hour to ft/s).
+Conversions can be input in several formats, including with abbreviations, full unit names, unit names with typos (and plural suffixes), and complex units (like km/hour to ft/s).
 It comes with a large list of interesting unit conversions, but as long as you follow the correct format, a (virtually) unlimited number can be added.